Heavy Black Hole Effective Theory: Heavy Quark Effective Theory

 \section{Heavy Quark Effective Theory}

 As the concepts and methods we will use to derive HBET are based on those of HQET, we give a brief review of the latter here.

 HQET is used in calculations involving a bound state of a heavy quark $Q$ with mass $m_{Q}\gg \Lambda_{\text{QCD}}$, and a light quark with mass smaller than $\Lambda_{\text{QCD}}$.
 The energy scale of the interactions between the light and heavy quark is on the order of the QCD scale, and is thus small compared to the mass of the heavy quark.
-The momentum $p^{\mu}$ of the system is therefore decomposed into a large part representing the energy of the heavy quark, $m_{Q}v^{\mu}$, which is approximately conserved in interactions between the two quarks, and a small residual momentum parameterizing the remaining momentum, $k^{\mu}$, which is due to the motion of the light quark and interactions between the light and heavy quarks.
+The momentum $p^{\mu}$ of the system is decomposed into a large part, $m_{Q}v^{\mu}$, and a small residual momentum, $k^{\mu}$.
 Altogether,

 A hierarchy of scales is present, and we can organize an effective theory which expands in this hierarchy.

 An interesting feature of HQET, as will be seen below, is that its propagating degrees of freedom are massless.
 The propagating degrees of freedom carry the residual momentum $k^{\mu}$.
 Therefore, since we are interested in classical scattering, we can rewrite the residual momentum according to Eq.~\eqref{eq:MomWaveVec}: